davidqpyle/freeCodeCamp/R1-LOG.md

 ![header](https://github.com/davidqpyle/freeCodeCamp/blob/master/header.png?raw=true:center)
 ## Log of Round 1 of #100DaysOfCode - 2018

+### 100 Days Summary**:

+🔹Earned 5 Certifictaes in HTML CSS and JavaScript (plus another course that ended up not giving me a certificate as promised) 🔹Took Wes Bos CSS Grid Course - GriddyUp
+🔹Started freeCodeCamp Front End Developers Certification Program 🔹Created a Tribute Page
+🔹Created my own Portfolio Website
+🔹Picked up multiple new books on coding
+🔹Met up with freeCodeCamp Mississauga group
+🔹Learned about Git Hub and created my own page with repo's as well as learne about commits and push/pull requests 🔹Learned about CodePen and created my own CodePen page 🔹Learned a little bit about CSS Animation
+🔹Learned about new IDE's and all the plug-ins you can add - VS Code, Brackets, Atom Editor, and Sublime 🔹And met some AMAZING people in this community!!

 ### Day 100: May 13.
 Sunday

 **Today's Progress**: Today I completed the challenge!!
 I worked on a song page for a soon to be released single.
 I updated the homepage so there is a picture which will also lead to the song page.